tabbzi/LnzLive/docs/DEVELOPMENT.md

     * Figures out where the shape should be on the screen and makes sure it faces the camera perfectly flat, like a cardboard cutout.

 - **Step: Depth Calculation for Z-Shading**
-    * Computes the Z-depth of the object's center in view space and compares it to the pet's root depth for dynamic palette shifting.
+    * Computes the Z-depth of the object's center in view space and compares it to the pet's depth for dynamic palette shifting.
     * Measures how far away the shape is compared to the center of the pet so it can be darkened if it's in the background or lightened if it's in the foreground.

 - **Step: Screen-Space Center Calculation**
-    * Projects the 3D center of the object into Normalized Device Coordinates (NDC) and computes the exact pixel coordinate on the viewport.
+    * Projects the 3D center of the object into normalized device coordinates (NDC) and computes the exact pixel coordinate on the viewport.
     * Finds the exact pixel on the screen that marks the dead center of the shape, which helps draw perfect circles or lines later.

 - **Step: Vertex Extrusion / Padding**